 |Previous College:||Appalachian State '05|

-cross country and track & field
+cross country and track & field programs, working primarily

 first year at Upstate.

 Blackwelder’s program had two individuals named to the cross country All-Conference team as well as having his women’s track and field and cross country teams honored as All-Academic teams.
 He also coached the school’s 8K school record holder.

 During his tenure at ASU, the cross country and track and field programs won five men’s conference titles, three women’s conference titles, as well as four SoCon individual track and field championships.
 Also during Blackwelder’s time in Boone, N.C., the Mountaineers had 12 individuals named All-Conference in track and field and 11 were named All-Conference performers in cross country.
 Two individuals were named All-Region in cross country and four were regional qualifiers in track and field.

-A native of Concord, N.C., Blackwelder was a standout at App State as a member of the cross country and track programs.
-He was a two-time All-Conference selection and team MVP in cross country.
+A native of Concord, N.C., Blackwelder was a standout at Appalachian State as a member of the cross country and track programs.
+He was a two-time All-Southern Conference selection and team MVP in cross country.
 He also received All-Conference accolades in indoor track.
 In outdoor track and field, Blackwelder helped the Mountaineers win four-straight conference championships.